TheGoop/OperatingSystems/lab-03/README.md

 and we prevent data races that can occur when the linked lists being accessed by two or more different threads are the same.

-So, we added a lock for every entry.
+So, we added a lock for every bucket.
 Just like v1, we do not have to lock getting the hash map entry or getting the linked list head - we have to lock the same region as v1.
-The difference however is, when a hash map entry is accessed we lock ONLY that hash map entry instead of the entire hash map (as we did in v1), and then we unlock the has map entry after making the writes to the linked list.
+The difference however is, when a bucket is accessed we lock ONLY that bucket instead of the entire hash map (as we did in v1), and then we unlock the has bucket after making the writes to the linked list.
 This method is better than v1 because it reduces the overhead by allowing different hash map entry's to be added/modified, and it is correct because it prevents potential data races.